ryodi/init/README.md

 -----

 Everyone writes a supervisor, right?
 It's like blog software was in the early aughts.
 Why did I write this one?
-I needed something small for RYODI.
-Yes, I know about openrc.
-Yes, I know about supervisord.
-I like this version.
-Because I wrote it.
+RYODI needed something small, compact, and capable.